hvianna/audioMotion.js/docs/advanced.md

 [Weighting filter](https://en.wikipedia.org/wiki/Weighting_filter) applied to frequency data for spectrum visualization.

-Each filter applies a different curve of gain/attenuation to specific frequency ranges, but the general idea is to adjust the visualization of frequencies to which the human ear is more or less sensitive.
+Each filter applies a unique gain/attenuation curve to specific frequency ranges, as shown in the graph below, helping to highlight sounds the human ear is more or less sensitive to.

+Enabling filters may impact analyzer performance, due to increased real-time data processing.

 ![weighting-filters-curves](img/weighting-filters-curves.png)

-?> Weighting filters **do NOT** affect audio output.
-Some filters may impact performance, due to increased real-time data processing.
+?> Weighting filters affect only the visualization data, **NOT** the audio output.